 An impressive majority of male employees (51%) know someone who has lied on their resume – a number that is significantly higher than the proportion for female workers (39%).
 Even more noteworthy, the highest percentage amongst all age groups belongs to 18-34-year-olds at 55%, indicating that this demographic likely encounters deceiving resumes far more often.

 “It may be tempting to stretch the truth on a resume to stand out, but even small misrepresentations can remove an applicant from consideration for a position,” said Brandi Britton, a district president for OfficeTeam.
-“To verify information and avoid costly hiring mistakes, employers should conduct thorough interviews, reference checks and skills testing with the help of a staffing firm.”
+“To verify the information and avoid costly hiring mistakes, employers should conduct thorough interviews, reference checks, and skills testing with the help of a staffing firm.”